Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 ## Boss invincibility bug
 [hr_minor]

-A bug has existed since LoLK, if you bomb during the first second of a boss spell card, the boss will become invincible for the bomb's duration.
+A bug has existed since LoLK, if you bomb during the first second of a boss spell-card, the boss will become invincible for the bomb's duration.

 Bombs are often used during patterns to safely collect tokens, doing this however damages the boss (especially Youmu and Reimu) and less health = less PIV from the shot, this bug allows players to bomb without worrying about bosses losing hp.